felixlopz/hubrise-test-task/content/apps/just-eat-flyt/faqs/en/orders-not-sent.md

   description: This page explains why Just Eat orders are not being sent to HubRise and how to fix the issue.
 ---

-If Just Eat Flyt Bridge is connected and your HubRise catalog is pushed into your Just Eat store, it could happen that orders are not being sent to HubRise.
+If Just Eat Flyt Bridge is configured and you are not receiving orders, you can check the following.

-On this page, we discuss the most common reasons for this issue and how to fix it.

 ### OrderPad not Switched on